LonerHermitNEET/Matthew/Matthew.md

 # Chapter 36 - The Epitome of Grace and Beauty

-A note from LonerHermitNEET

-Content Advisory: This narrative contains references to suicide, emotional distress, violence, and mental health struggles.
-Reader discretion is advised, as these themes may be distressing or triggering for some individuals.

 Matthew/Witchman/Scrappy stood up in front of the [System], saying, "What is it?"

 The [System] opened his cloak and showed Matthew a floating holographic screen that featured a carnival-colored wheel that one spun to receive a random prize.